query_builder#

 Constructor.

-source_id (strstr) – The source id used in the query_expr.
+source_id (str) – The source id used in the query_expr.

-Updates the current query to join with a dataframe or public source.
+Joins the table with a DataFrame or a public source.

 This operation performs a natural join between two tables.
 This means that the resulting table will contain all columns unique to each input table, along with one copy of each common column.
 In most cases, the columns have the same names they did in the input tables.